AlyneSoares/wiki_bdd/README.md

 _Shazam!_

-You can see a full project with more features, pages and steps in the first OE BDD test, in [Logicalis](https://github.com/intelimen/logicalis/tree/tests_bdd/tests/regression) regression tests.

 ## How to Code the tests
-Within [this repo](https://github.com/AlyneSoares/wiki_bdd/edit/master/README.md) as it's presented, you only need to fill the gaps of information and especification of your own project, like selectors and features to make a new one and run.
+Within [this repo](https://github.com/AlyneSoares/wiki_bdd) as it's presented, you only need to fill the gaps of information and especification of your own project, like selectors and features to make a new one and run.

  ### The Project Structure:
  The structure of the folders is the Ghenkis engine format, so the folder's names and ordination are fixed.